vishalcloudyuga/dcos-website/src/releases/1.8.8/notes.md

 - MARATHON-1309 - App groups are not structured properly for upgrades.
 - DCOS-11560 - ZooKeeper Connection Timeout is not configurable.

+### Fixed issues Mesos

+- DCOS-11629- Masters continuously restarting, cannot recover.
+- DCOS-11860 - Agents cannot join after upgrade from 1.8.4 to 1.8.7.
+- DCOS-12412 - Agents disconnected from the cluster after installing Kafka service.
+- DCOS-13203 - Segfault when the executor sets an invalid UUID when sending a status update.

 ## <a name="1-8-7"></a>1.8.7 - Nov 14, 2016

 ### New and changed features